WVU Tech offers positions for both Federal Work Study students and Institutional (formerly "State") Work Study students.

 The institutional student employment program is designed to help you earn money while in college and give you work experience.
 Institutional student employment is different from Federal Work Study.
 A federal work study award is not required for institutional student employment.
 Certain departments will offer institutional student employment based on their budget.
 While departments have the option of posting positions to Handshake, most will be filled by individual departmental selection.

-Student workers earn minimum wage (currently $8.75/hour) or higher depending on their position.
-They can work a maximum of 20 hours per week and are not permitted to work when the university is closed, with the exception of fall and spring break periods.
+Student workers starting wages is up to the department and depending on funding in the budget.
+They can work a maximum of 20 hours per week and are not permitted to work when the university is closed, except for fall and spring break periods.

 A new process will require all supervisors to participate in the Federal Work Study training and complete its associated assessment, however there are some differences in the process for institutional student employment such as: